Travelling by bus to St Petersburg is another fascinating way of entering Russia, and the cheapest option. By bus you will see

 If you are planning to travel with quality bus companies such as Lux Express, Ecolines or Savonlinja, then you can buy your ticket online through their company website, or at any of their company sales offices in the Baltics or Russia, as well as through their travel agents.

 Yes, tickets can also be bought from the bus, just before you leave, but remember that most of the time all seats are already booked.

 So it's better to reserve your seat in advance!

 However, things are a little different if you take the Russian minibus.
 In that case the payment is often made directly to the driver, while certain companies require that you purchase a ticket beforehand.

 Honestly, if you don't speak Russian it will be difficult for you to arrange a trip by bus to St Petersburg with a Russian company, unless you ask someone to help you.
 So, the easiest and cheapest way to buy tickets is from the internet.
 On the web you can find special offers, print out the confirmation ticket and bring it with you when you go.

-Based on our experience, the train is more convenient than the bus because they check your documents on board the train, so you won't waste time and stand in queues.
+Based on our experience, the train is more convenient than the bus because they check your documents on board from the comfort of your seart, so you won't waste time and stand in queues.

 However, if you decide to go by bus to St Petersburg, then we suggest that you to travel on weekdays and possibly at night to speed things up and save time.
 Normally, when you travel during the day or in the weekend, you find more cars, trucks and buses standing in line at the border.